botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 +++
-title = 'Custom Commands Examples' weight = 920
+title = "Custom Commands Examples" weight = 920
+description = "Copy-and-paste code, \"for education purposes only\"."
 +++

 Prebuilt custom commands for use as a learning reference.